Learning online

 Planning

-- Trimester planner and Deakin assignment planner to help you stay on top of your assessments and study schedule.
+• Trimester planner and Deakin assignment planner to help you stay on top of your assessments and study schedule.

-- XMind A brainstorming and mind mapping app that allows users to quickly capture and organise ideas.
+• XMind a brainstorming and mind mapping app that allows users to quickly capture and organise ideas.
 Available from the Deakin Software Library.

 Collaborating

 OneNote is another Microsoft productivity tool and is included in your MS OneDrive account.
 It is also integrated with MS Teams.
 Use OneNote to capture your class notes, record audio, create a sketch, add pictures, videos, and any other document.
-You can then organize everything into notebooks, sections, and pages.
+You can then organise everything into notebooks, sections, and pages.

 Find out how to create notebooks and learn the features of OneNote with the Learning One Note tutorial from Linked in Learning.